 a.
 Rules common to all transport tickets

-All users of the STIB-MIVB network must have a valid and validated transport ticket.
-By exception, children under the age of 6 travel free and without transport ticket on the STIB-MIVB network.
+All users of the STIB network must have a valid transport ticket.
+By exception, children under the age of 6 travel free and without transport ticket on the STIB network.

-Unless all validators are faulty, users who do not manage to validate their transport tickets for technical reasons must purchase another transport ticket in order to make their journey.
-Users are then asked to visit BOOTIK so that STIB-MIVB can provide the appropriate customer service.
+Users who do not manage to validate their transport tickets for technical reasons (for example in the event of a defective transport ticket, validator or smartphone (or other connected device)) must purchase another transport ticket in order to make their journey.

-If the user fails to comply with the above rules or in the event of fraudulent use of a transport ticket or failure to pay, STIB-MIVB reserves the right to seize the transport ticket, refuse the user access to its facilities and vehicles and refuse the user the right to use the transport tickets in his possession for a fixed period, without prejudice to other sanctions provided by these Rules of Transport or the applicable regulations.
+Moreover, if the user fails to comply with the abovementioned rules or in the event of fraudulent use of a transport ticket, STIB reserves the right to seize the transport ticket that the user presents at the time of the control in the form of a paper ticket or a MOBIB card and/or to refuse the user the right to use the transport tickets that are in the user’s possession for a given period.

 b.
 Specific rules of use for the MOBIB cards